MorpheusAIs/Docs/English Guides/Code Contributor Weights Guide.md

 # Code Contributor Guide To Earning Weights & Their Implied Value

 ## Tl;dr
 The emissions for Code Contributors are calculated based on "weights".
-An individual's allocations is equal to the individual's weights divided up by the total number of weights times the daily MOR emissions.
+An individual's allocation is equal to the individual's weights divided up by the total number of weights times the daily MOR emissions.
 Morpheus is a marketplace for Code.
 Thus, Coders are competing to provide high quality code at the best price, and then maintain that code and their weight in the Code Contributors' rewards.

 ## Calculating The Implied Value of Weights